svtk/AtomicKotlinCourse/Programming Basics/Booleans/Exercise 2/task.md

 true && true == true
 ```

-Then write a function `showTruthTable` that should display a table produced by
+Now write a function `showTruthTable()` that displays the table produced by
 all possible combinations of `true` and `false` for both `showAnd()` and
 `showOr()`.
 Make sure you include all possible ordering.